 Hagaman is a very small village located in the state of New York.
 With a population of 1,112 people and just one neighborhood, Hagaman is the 737th largest community in New York.

-Hagaman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Hagaman is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hagaman is a village of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Hagaman who work in office and administrative support (10.63%), management occupations (9.19%), and sales jobs (9.01%).

 Of important note, Hagaman is also a village of artists.
 Hagaman has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hagaman’s character.